MileHacker Logo

 Driving Practices

-• Driving Side: Drive on the right-hand side of the road in Vanuatu.
+• Side Of the road for driving: Drive on the right-the right side of the road in Vanuatu.

 • Road Surface: Main road north from Luganville is paved and well-maintained.
-Many other roads are unsealed, rough, and muddy after rain.
+Lots of other roads are unsealed, rough, and muddy after rain.

 • Caution: Drive cautiously.
 4WD is strongly recommended for off-main roads.